18F/handbook/pages/hiring-staying-or-changing-jobs/external-details.md

 ## Going on an External Detail

-TTS employees who want to go on detail to another agency must get approval from their supervisor, Business Unit Director, and Assistant Commissioner (AC).
+TTS employees who want to go on detail to another agency must get approval from their supervisor and Business Unit Director.
 Once the detail is approved, the employee should email
 [TTS People Ops](mailto:TTS-PeopleOps@gsa.gov) and [Finance](mailto:18F-Finance-CS@gsa.gov) to notify them of the request.